Application for Philippine Citizenship Retention and Re-acquisition

-Due to the COVID-19 pandemic and in compliance with the strong public health measures of the Government of Alberta, the Philippine Consulate General in Calgary will only accept mailed applications for Citizenship Re-Acquisition at this time.
-Thank you for your understanding.
+The Philippine Consulate General in Calgary will only accept mailed applications for Citizenship Retention and Re-acquisition under RA 9225 at this time.
+Thank you for your understanding,

 Three (3) recent 4.5 cm X 3.5 cm photographs (colored with white background) taken within the last 3 months.
 Please paste photos on the application form as indicated.